ejaifeobuks/VHDL_Labs/Personal_Projects/README.md

 ## Vivado project setup

 1. Start Vivado and create a new RTL project that targets the Nexys A7-100T device.
-2. Add `full_add.vhd` and `top.vhd` to the project.
+2. Add `full_add.vhd` and `top.vhd` to the project as design sources.
 3. Import `Nexys-A7-100T-Master.xdc` and uncomment/rename the pin constraints that correspond to the signals used in `top` (see the table below).
 4. Set `top` as the top module.
+5. Add `testbench.vhd` as a simulation source for verification.
+6. Run behavioral simulation to verify functionality before synthesis.
-5. Run synthesis, implementation, and generate the bitstream.
+7. Run synthesis, implementation, and generate the bitstream.
-6. Program the board via the Hardware Manager.
+8. Program the board via the Hardware Manager.

 ## I/O mapping